 The year began on Martius 1, the day on which new consuls were inaugurated.
 In 154 bce a rebellion broke out in Spain.
 To avoid changing consuls in the middle of a war, New Year's was shifted up two months, to Januarius 1, beginning Januarius 1, 153 bce.

-Since the total number of days in a year of months was less than a solar year, an extra month 22 or 23 days long, the mensis intercalaris, called Mercedonis, was added every two to four years after Februarius 23, followed by the last five days of Februarius.
+Since the total number of days in a year of these months was less than a solar year, an extra month 22 or 23 days long, the mensis intercalaris, called Mercedonis, was added every two to four years after Februarius 23, followed by the last five days of Februarius.
 This addition had to be called for by the chief priest, the Pontifex Maximus.
 Our practice of adding the extra day for leap year in February, rather than December, is a survival of the Roman calendar.

 The problem with the Roman calendar was that it was highly adjustable and the adjusters did not show any sense of astronomical discipline.
 Politicians, for example, sometimes succeeded in lengthening months to prevent their term of office from expiring at a critical point, or the chief priest failed to add the necessary mensis intercalaris at the right time.
 The result was that by the time Julius Caesar overthrew the Republic the calendar was three months out of whack with the seasons.
 See Julian calendar.